-The Department of Informatics at NJIT strives to prepare students for success in an increasingly data-centric world by offering a robust curriculum dedicated to innovative instruction, intensive research and strategic collaboration.
+The Department of Informatics strives to prepare students for success in an increasingly data-centric world by offering a robust curriculum dedicated to innovative instruction, intensive research and strategic collaboration.

 The mission of the Department of Informatics is to discover, teach and broadly disseminate fundamental knowledge concerning the design, use and evaluation of interconnected human, technological and organizational systems.
 Two highly synergistic research foci emphasizing people’s interaction with and through systems, and their informational content, respectively will provide the foundation for realizing this mission: